 A financial advisor is a professional who is registered with the state, or the SEC, to provide information and counsel to those who are trying to reach a monetary goal or objective.
 This goal or objective may be retirement, or merely an attempt to earn a specific return on investment.
-Financial advisors can play an important part in your overall financial plan but learning how and why you might need a financial advisor, and when you might not need one, is important.
-The following information is provided to help you maintain control of your money while avoiding common and costly mistakes which typically occur while building the wealth necessary to sustain and support a continued comfortable lifestyle during retirement.
+Financial advisors can play an important part in your overall financial plan but learning how to choose a financial advisor and when you may or may not need one, is important.
+The following information is provided to help you maintain control of your money while avoiding common and costly mistakes.
+Know the right questions to ask a financial advisor before hiring one so you can build sustainable wealth to support a continued comfortable lifestyle during retirement.

 A financial advisor is a firm, person, or group of people who provide advice, information, or recommendations to others about investments, savings, money management, and financial risk.
 Some advisors are registered to manage their clients’ money while others merely provide counsel and don’t actually manage other people’s money.
 Regardless of the level of service provided, financial advisors charge fees for their services and therefore must be registered to do so legally.

+Financial advisor costs will vary from advisor to advisor.
 Some financial advisors have a flat fee which they charge for their recommendations and advice.
 Others collect a percentage of the total money they have under their management.
-Thus, the cost of a financial advisor can vary.
+A question about compensation is one of a few key questions to ask a financial advisor before hiring them.
 When a flat fee is charged, the client is fully aware of what the financial advisor’s costs will be in advance.
-When a percentage of total money under management is used to calculate the charge, financial advisor cost will not be fully known until earnings have been accounted for at the end of a specific time period.
+When a percentage of total money under management is used to calculate the charge, financial advisor costs will not be fully known until earnings have been accounted for at the end of a specific time period.

 Some financial advisors have a flat fee as well as a fee for total money under management.
-Understanding what, when, why, and how fees and charges are assessed is important to understand prior to using the services of a financial advisor as a small fee can add up quickly over time and destroy the value of a portfolio.
+Understanding what, when, why, and how fees and charges are assessed is important to understand prior to using the services of a financial advisor.
+Financial advisor costs can add up quickly over time and destroy the value of a portfolio.

 For example, a 1% advisor fee on a portfolio earning 6% annually where the client is contributing $12,000 a year, would pay a financial advisor $100,438 over the course of thirty years.
 But what becomes even more important is the compounding growth which is lost because of that 1% fee.
 When the compound growth on the $100,438 fee paid to the financial advisor is lost, the total loss to the portfolio becomes $174,538.
 The additional $74,100 simply disappears, becoming part of the problem which has been defined as financialization.